Last Updated on May 17, 2023 by Matt

 Age requirement: 16+ (in Buenos Aires, but likely in the rest of Argentina too)

-The city of Buenos Aires has regulated the use of electric scooters by requiring drivers to be at least 16 years of age (along with restricting speeds to 25 kmh and prohibiting them from sidewalks).
+The city of Buenos Aires has regulated the use of electric scooters requiring drivers to be at least 16 years old, limit speeds to 25 km/h, and prohibit sidewalk use.

 Chile